 Promotion of science

-We also engage in new ideas beyond our own development work.
+We continuously engage in new ideas beyond our own development work.
 Among other things, we support ground-breaking methodological and analytical methods which generate new findings in life sciences and medicine.
-This support is based on a long tradition at Sarstedt, the foundations of which were laid in 1986 when the Sarstedt Research Prize was awarded for the first time.
-In the years that followed, this prize endowed with DM 50,000 was awarded six times to international scientists.
+For us, this support is based on a long tradition, the foundations of which were laid as early as 1986 when the SARSTEDT Research Prize was awarded for the first time.
+In the years that followed, this prize for DM 50,000 was awarded six times to international scientists.

 Dr. J. Rothberg, USA, awarded for the development of a completely new method of a high-throughput procedure for representing the DNA code known as “Next Generation Sequencing” and